Montana/kiriakou/README.md

 3. **Proof-of-work** — a small, tunable CPU cost that raises the price of high-volume automated abuse without inconveniencing a human.

-> Honest scope: this is a **cost-raising, defence-in-depth** layer, not an
-> unbreakable oracle.
-A determined, well-funded adversary can emulate human-like
-> input.
-Use it alongside rate limiting, anomaly detection, and server-side
-> authorization — never as a sole gate.

 ## Install